toddkitta/CortanaIntelligenceSuiteWorkshopManual/01 Exercise 1 - Building a Machine Learning Model.md

     ![Screenshot](images/operationalize_the_experiment_18.png)

 1. Run the experiment.
 This should take 5-7 minutes.

+## Task 9: Deploy Web Service and Note API Information

-2. When the experiment is finished running, click **Deploy Web Service [New]**.
+1. When the experiment is finished running, click **Deploy Web Service [New]**.
 This will launch the web service deployment wizard.
 1. You can leave the default name, select **Create new...** for **Price Plan** and then provide a **Plan Name** value.
 Finally, under **Monthly Plan Options** select **Standard DevTest**.

     ![Screenshot](images/operationalize_the_experiment_19.png)